|Pawtuxet VillageHistoric Homes & Buildings|

 37-39 POST ROAD, (c1770) "Sylvester and Mary Rhodes House".
 Center chimney, two-and-a-half story wood Colonial, gable-roofed dwelling with flat Federal doorway.
 Built by James Rhodes on land left to him by his father Malachi Rhodes.
 James deeded the house to his son Sylvester (1745-1781), who married Mary Aborn (1749-1852).
 Plat-Lot 291-28.

 40 POST ROAD, (1814) "The Pawtuxet Bank Building", (Bank Cafe).
 This wood Federal-style, mansard-roofed building was erected in October 1814 by brothers Christopher and William Rhodes, as a chartered bank to finance their infant textile empire and to serve the coastal trade of the village.
 The ground floor was occupied as a bank and the second floor was used by the Pawtuxet Union Academy, a private school for girls.
 It remained a bank until 1845 when the business moved to Providence.
 For many years it was then the home of the Civil War surgeon, Dr. George W. Carr.
 The Victorian style veranda was added in 1866.
 The Bank Cafe was established by James Tinker as a hotel and eating place in the late 1870's.
 He introduced the Rhode Island Jonnycakes.
 The business was known as Smith's Hotel c1900.
+In 1933, noted Rhode Island rum-runner Danny Walsh was last sen with associates eating at the Bank Cafe, allegedly with $40,000 in his pockets.
+He was not heard from again, supposedly the victim of the Chicago mob that disliked his operating in what they considered their territory.
 The building has had many owners and closed its doors in the mid 1990's and is now a private residence.
 The structure was placed on the National Register of Historic Places on April 24, 1973 and still retains the steel vault where money was kept.
 The Pawtuxet Village Association developed a lush garden on the traffic island to the west of the building in the 1970s.
 Plat-Lot 292-514.

 47-49 POST ROAD, (1800) "Captain Peleg Rhodes House".
 A two-and-a-half story, wood Colonial, gable-roofed dwelling with paired interior chimneys and a fanlight doorway of the Federal period.
 It has been told that the Captain was in the slave trade and quartered his slaves in a small building behind his house and held slave auctions in a barn.
 Plat-Lot 291-34.
 Previously listed as "Captain Thomas Remington House" c 1740, this has been proven incorrect by historian Ginny Leslie.
 See Pawtuxet Bridge, Spring 2010, p10-11.